AxonIQ/reference-guide/part2/command-model.md

 By default, `@CommandHandler` annotated methods allow the following parameter types:

--   The first parameter is always the payload of the Command Message.
+-   The first parameter is the payload of the Command Message.
 It may also be of type `Message` or `CommandMessage`, if the `@CommandHandler` annotation explicitly defined the name of the Command the handler can process.
 By default, a Command name is the fully qualified class name of the Command's payload.

 -   Parameters annotated with `@MetaData` will resolve to the Meta Data value with the key as indicated on the annotation.
 If `required` is `false` (default), `null` is passed when the meta data value is not present.
 If `required` is `true`, the resolver will not match and prevent the method from being invoked when the meta data value is not present.